-Watch out for Mokes: malicious malware that steals bank details
+How to protect your Mac from Mokes: malware that steals bank details

 What is Mokes?

-First discovered in 2016 by cyber security experts at Kaspersky Lab, Mokes is a type of malware that is created specifically with the goal of stealing login passwords and financial information.
-Anything valuable, that the creators can profit from, either directly or selling the stolen data on the dark web.
+First discovered in 2016 by cybersecurity experts at Kaspersky Lab, Mokes is a type of malware created specifically to steal login passwords and financial information.
+Anything valuable that the creators can profit from, either directly or selling the stolen data on the dark web.

 Not only that, but the command-and-control server can remotely hijack and take over any infected Mac.
 Pretty scary stuff!
-Even after Apple released urgent security updates and patches to counter this infection, it seems that it was capable of overcoming those and undermining other weaknesses in the Apple operating system.
+Even after Apple released urgent security updates and patches to counter this infection, it seems capable of overcoming those and undermining other weaknesses in the Apple operating system.

 How do I know if I’m infected?

 Sometimes, although not always, a Mac will start behaving unusually when infected with malware such as Mokes.